robertmartin8/ReasonableDeviations/_posts/2018-04-19-classifying-timeseries.md

 Concretely, a raw dataset will be constructed, consisting of 100-day price charts which belong to companies that are respectively in the top and bottom 1000 tickers in the Russell 3000 ordered by market cap.
 We will then run feature extraction (which is the core of this post), before applying a standard XGBoost classifier.

 This post thus represents an intuitive (if naive) first approximation for classifying whether a given price chart belongs to a stock with high or low market cap.
 The hypothesis is that this problem is learnable, so the goal is to show that a machine learning model can classify a time series with **greater than 50% accuracy**.
 Though accuracy often has flaws as a metric, in this case it is sufficient because the classes will be almost perfectly balanced.
-But as a matter of good practice, we will also present precision.

 ## A discussion on classifying time series